 Everyone gets pimples, and probably just about everyone has gotten the urge to pop one.

-There is a proper way to extract a pimple, which we will cover in this article.
-Keep in mind this procedure is best performed by a doctor in a sterile environment.
+There is a proper way to extract a pimple, which we’ll cover in this article.
+But keep in mind that this procedure is best performed by a skin care professional in a sterile environment.

 Most pimples form because the skin cells that surround your hair follicles stick together.
 This can create a hard plug that blocks your pores.
 Several things can trigger this reaction in your skin, including: